robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 <h3 id="html">Inline HTML</h3>

-Markup's syntax is intended for one purpose: to be used as a format for *writing* for the web.
+Markdown's syntax is intended for one purpose: to be used as a format for *writing* for the web.

-Markup is not a replacement for HTML, or even close to it.
+Markdown is not a replacement for HTML, or even close to it.
 Its syntax is very small, corresponding only to a very small subset of HTML tags.
 The idea is *not* to create a syntax that makes it easier to insert HTML tags.
 In my opinion, HTML tags are already easy to insert.
-The idea for Markup is to make it easy to read, write, and edit prose.
-HTML is a *publishing* format; Markup is a *writing* format.
-Thus, Markup's formatting syntax only addresses issues that can be conveyed in plain text.
+The idea for Markdown is to make it easy to read, write, and edit prose.
+HTML is a *publishing* format; Markdown is a *writing* format.
+Thus, Markdown's formatting syntax only addresses issues that can be conveyed in plain text.

-For any markup that is not covered by Markup's syntax, you simply use HTML itself.
-There's no need to preface it or delimit it to indicate that you're switching from Markup to HTML; you just use the tags.
+For any markup that is not covered by Markdown's syntax, you simply use HTML itself.
+There's no need to preface it or delimit it to indicate that you're switching from Markdown to HTML; you just use the tags.

 The only restrictions are that block-level HTML elements -- e.g. `<div>`, `<table>`, `<pre>`, `<p>`, etc. -- must be separated from surrounding content by blank lines, and the start and end tags of the block should not be indented with tabs or spaces.
-Markup is smart enough not to add extra (unwanted) `<p>` tags around HTML block-level tags.
+Markdown is smart enough not to add extra (unwanted) `<p>` tags around HTML block-level tags.

-For example, to add an HTML table to a Markup article:
+For example, to add an HTML table to a Markdown article:

     This is a regular paragraph.